Guide: docker compose

 - 8080:8080

-Now we write an updatecli configuration that contains a source, a conditions, and one target
+Now we write an updatecli configuration with a source, conditions, and one target

 updatecli.1.yaml